sf-wdi-18/notes/lectures/week-03/day_2_express/README.md

 ### Sending A File

-However, if there is a pretty stand HTML file you want to send as a response.
-There are ways to send files using Express.
+Sometimes there is a pretty static HTML file you want to send as a response.
+There are ways to send files using Express -- `res.sendFile`.

 Let's first create the file we want to send.